JAcciarri/Simulation/README.md

 # Simulation
-### Repository to upload differents assignments referred to the subject "Simulacion" using Python - UTN FRRo 2020
+### Repository to upload different assignments referred to the subject "Simulation" using Python - UTN FRRo 2020

 ##### Navigate through the different folders